photogabble/website/README.md

 - `npm run serve:dev` to build and serve with eleventy in development environment
 - `npm run serve:prod` to build and serve with eleventy in production environment (drafts filtered)

-## Contributing
+## 🤖 Contributing
 If you notice something wrong or broken, please let me know by opening an issue, or better yet, a pull request with how you think it should be fixed.

-## License
+## 🪪 License
-Unless otherwise stated the source code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Unless otherwise stated, the source code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 See [LICENSE](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 There are certain exemptions to this, explicitly to code snippets I have mirrored, which each contain their license terms where available.